mifi/lossless-cut/docs/troubleshooting.md

 If some text in the UI is in English even though you've selected a different language, please first check that it has actually been translated in [Weblate](translation.md).
 If not, you can help contribute.
 If it is not, you may create an issue.

+## Very large files progress stuck forever

+If merging, try to remux your files first to MP4, MOV or MKV.
+Does it happen with all sizes?
+All file types?
+Related: [#2594](https://github.com/mifi/lossless-cut/issues/2594), [#2704](https://github.com/mifi/lossless-cut/issues/2704)

 # Still cannot find an answer?

 If any other problem please search for [existing issues](https://github.com/mifi/lossless-cut/issues) before you [ask a question](https://github.com/mifi/lossless-cut/discussions) here on GitHub.
 You can check the developer tools for any errors or clues.
 Menu: `Tools` -> `Toggle Developer Tools`.